UT-Austin-RPL/Doduo/README.md

 ## Installation

-Create a conda environment and install required packages.
+1. Create a conda environment and install the necessary packages.
+   You can modify the `pytorch` and `cuda` version in the `env.yaml` file.

 ```bash
 conda env create -f env.yaml
 ```

-You can change the `pytorch` and `cuda` version in env.yaml.

-Also, the path to data is stored in `.env`.
-You can run `cp .env.example .env` and edit the `.env` file to change the path to data.
+2. The data path is stored in `.env`.
+Run `cp .env.example .env` command to create an `.env` file.
+You can modify this file to change your data path.

 ## Data and Pretrained Model

 ### Training

 We use frames from Youtube VOS dataset for training.
+Download the data from [this source](https://youtube-vos.org/dataset/vis/).

-Please refer to [this website](https://youtube-vos.org/dataset/vis/) for data downloading.
-We use [Mask2Former](https://github.com/facebookresearch/Mask2Former) to generate instance masks for visible region discovery.
-We also put the predicted masks [here](https://utexas.box.com/s/201u9q9ldstfsn3xe5nh09x2emnvmp7k).
-Please unzip this file and put it under `Youtube-VOS/train/`.
+Note: We use [Mask2Former](https://github.com/facebookresearch/Mask2Former) to generate instance masks for visible region discovery.
+You can find the predicted masks [here](https://utexas.box.com/s/201u9q9ldstfsn3xe5nh09x2emnvmp7k).
+After downloading, unzip the file and place it in the `Youtube-VOS/train/` directory.

 ### Testing

 #### Point Correspondence

 We evaluate point correspondence on DAVIS val set from TAP-Vid dataset.
-Please download the data from [here](https://storage.googleapis.com/dm-tapnet/tapvid_davis.zip)
+Please download the data from [here](https://storage.googleapis.com/dm-tapnet/tapvid_davis.zip).

 ### Pretrained Model

-The pretrained model can be downloaded from this [link](https://utexas.box.com/s/tbkm8ec7oi41iedz1n23kr65fsjfad1a).
+You can download the pretrained model using [this link](https://utexas.box.com/s/tbkm8ec7oi41iedz1n23kr65fsjfad1a).

+## Demos

+We provide two demonstration notebooks for Doduo:

+1. [Visualizing correspondence with any local checkpoint](./notebooks/eg_demo_correspondence.ipynb): Make sure you have installed the necessary environment before you initiate this notebook.
+2. [Visualizing correspondence with the Huggingface model](./notebooks/eg_demo_correspondence_huggingface.ipynb): No environment installation is required to initiate this notebook.

 ## Training

+You can use the following Python commands to start training the model:

 ```Python
 # single GPU debug